 To read the rest of the article, please see this downloadable PDF of the 2018 Baltimore Business Review.

-As a principal in Ellin & Tucker’s Forensic and Valuation Services Group and member of the firm since 2008, Zach Reichenbach, CFA, CPA/ABV has extensive experience providing expert testimony in federal court and providing litigation services for domestic and international commercial damage and valuation engagements.
-He specializes in complex commercial damages, valuation, intellectual property, and forensic accounting assignments.
-Zach has worked on hundreds of cases ranging from simple contract disputes to complex litigation with millions of dollars at stake.He can be reached at email@example.com.
+As a principal in Ellin & Tucker’s Forensic and Valuation Services Group and member of the firm since 2008, Zach Reichenbach, CFA, CPA/ABV specializes in complex commercial damages, valuation, intellectual property, litigation assistance and forensic accounting assignments.
+Zach has worked on hundreds of cases ranging from simple contract disputes to complex litigation with millions of dollars at stake.He can be reached at firstname.lastname@example.org.